Jean Harlow: 1928–1929: Work as an extra

 In March 1929, she parted with Hal Roach, who tore up her contract after Harlow told him, "It's breaking up my marriage, what can I do?"
-In June 1929, Harlow separated from her husband and moved in with Mother Jean and Bello.
+In June 1929, Harlow separated from her husband, who disapproved of her career, and moved in with Mother Jean and Bello.
 After her separation from McGrew, Harlow continued working as an "extra" in such films as This Thing Called Love, Close Harmony, and The Love Parade (all 1929), until she landed her first speaking role in the Clara Bow film The Saturday Night Kid.
 Harlow and her husband divorced in 1929.